knewplay/book-programming-essential/toolset/tools.md

 ![Robotics programming](./figures/terminal-robotics.png)

 So whatever your interests, the terminal is a crucial tool for programmers and IT professionals.
 It provides direct access to the underlying command-line interface, allowing for precise control, automation, and efficient workflows.
-The terminal empowers users to delve into the inner workings of computer operations, unleashing the full potential of their skills and creativity.
+Using the terminal also allows users to gain a deeper understanding of their computer's operations, enhancing their technical skills.

 ### Fundamentals